Danbaba1/socket-io/README.md

 ## How It Works

 ### Server-Side
-* Express and Socket.IO server
+* Express and Socket.IO server with TypeScript
+* Strongly typed interfaces for messages and socket extensions
 * Manages user connections and registrations
 * Handles direct message routing
 * Maintains active users list